Last Updated on April 5, 2026 by PostUpgrade

 From Visual Layout to Logical Sequence

-Artificial intelligence rewards logical order over visual design.
+A detailed explanation appears in this analysis of generative page architecture, which explains how semantic blocks and hierarchical layout enable AI systems to interpret page meaning accurately.
 A well-defined structure — H1 for the theme, H2 for the argument, H3 for the evidence — helps models reconstruct reasoning chains with minimal ambiguity.

 Clear hierarchy functions as a scaffold for cognition, allowing generative engines to rebuild meaning step by step rather than guessing through keywords.